TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/_index.md

         <div class="title">Create a multi-zone universe</div>
       </div>
       <div class="body">
-        Use Yugabyte Platform to create a YugabyteDB universe spans multiple zones within one region.
+        Use ZNbase Platform to create a ZNbaseDB universe spans multiple zones within one region.
       </div>
     </a>
   </div>